molinakiller/practica-liberando-productos/README.md

 git push origin --tags
 ```

+Every time we increase the version, we must change in the /python-monitoring/values.yaml file.

 ### Create Slack chanel and configure Webhook

 First of all you will need login in Slack, create a chanel and then install the App "Incoming Webhoks"